Fremen: Plot

 By God Emperor of Dune (1981), taking place 3,500 years after Children of Dune, Arrakis has become terraformed into a wet, lush planet.
-Desert is now limited to the area surrounding Leto II's fortress, and all sandworms other than the God Emperor have died off, thus altering the Fremen culture drastically.
-Traditions and rituals held by ancient Fremen are maintained and performed by "Museum Fremen", though they have lost their meaning and value.
-In Heretics of Dune (1984), 1,500 years after the events of God Emperor of Dune, Arrakis (now called Rakis) is destroyed by the Honored Matres.
-This act killed the overwhelming majority of Fremen, apart from Sheeana and a few Fremen descendants living on other planets.
+The desert was now limited to the area surrounding Leto II's fortress, and all sandworms other than the God Emperor have died off, thus altering the Fremen culture drastically.
+Traditions and rituals held by ancient Fremen were maintained and performed by "Museum Fremen", though they had lost all their meaning and value.
+Many Fremen had moved to other planets during Muad'Dib's jihad and in centuries afterward were absorbed into other societies, but by the end of Leto II's reign the Fremen as a distinct culture had ceased to exist.